-For renewals and supplemental funding, enter the DOE award number in Field 4a.
+For renewals enter the DOE award number in Field 4a.
 Do not enter any other number in Field 4a.
 Do not enter anything in Field 4b.
 If submitting an updated version of an application, you may enter the previous Grants.gov Tracking ID in Field 4c, though this is not required.